jbreeden/mruby-curses/README.md

 API
 ---

-The API is 1-to-1 with the C API for curses.
+The main API is 1-to-1 with the C API for curses.
 Parameters map the way you would expect (char* to String, int to Fixnum, etc).
 A point of note is that characters in curses are handled as numbers (same as the MRI Curses gem).
 Though, the *addch family of functions will allow you to pass a single character string as well.

 The bound functions are listed below.
 If you're new to curses development, you can find documentation online.
 You might start [here](http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/) or [here](http://pdcurses.sourceforge.net/doc/).

+There is also a higher-level, Backbone.js inspired framework included called `CUI`. `CUI` includes:

+- Easy initialization of curses for raw input `CUI.init`
+- An `Events` module that can be mixed in to any class
+  + Just like Backbone, CUI itself mixis in `Events`
+- An event loop
+  + Triggers all input events on the focused window, if any, and `CUI` itself.
+  + Resizes all Windows when the terminal is resized
+    - Calls the window's `layout` method and sets `@invalid` to true, which you can check in your `Window#render` method.
+  + Re-renders any invalid windows at ~50fps.
+- A `Model` class, which provides the `model_attr` class macro
+  + `model_attr`s are just like `attr_accessor`s, but they trigger change events on changes.
+  + This allows the familiar Backone idiom in your views
+    `@model.on(:change) { @invalid = true } # Make sure we re-render on the next render frame`
+- A `Window` class used to create views
+  + Each window is backed by a curses panel, which allows curses to render overlapping windows correctly.
+  + The `layout` and `render` methods can be overridden to customize interaction with the event loop.
+  + All windows have an `io` property, which is a `WindowIO` object.
+- A `WindowIO` class
+  + Provides higher-level window output routines built on the `Curses` module.
+- An example `TextInput` class
+  + A single-line text input window
+  + Gets input asynchronously from the event loop, rather than in a blocking manner like `Curses.getstr`

+`CUI` is meant to provide the basic building blocks that I think all curses applicaitons are going to need, and nothing more.
+Have a peek at `examples/cui_windows.rb` to see it in action.
+A larger example is available [here](https://github.com/jbreeden/mruby-bin-git-curses).
+CUI is brand new, so any bug reports are appreciated!

 Bound Functions
 ---------------